alphagov/pay-tech-docs/source/documentation/set_up_a_live_epdq_account.md

 1. Go to __All transaction submission modes__ and the __Security for request
    parameters__ section.
 1. Enter a strong SHA-OUT passphrase in plain text.
 Do not use a hash.
+You will need to copy this passphrase into the GOV.UK Pay account credentials page later.
 1. Leave the __Basic Authentication Credentials__ field blank.
 1. Set __Timing of the request__ to: <br> __For each offline status change
    (payment, cancellation, etc.)__</br>